lucasdnr/python/README.md

    - Description: Experience the classic word-guessing fun with our Hangman game!
 Challenge your vocabulary as you try to guess the hidden word letter by letter.
    - Directory: `./Hangman Game`

+3. **Restaurant Management App:**
+   - Description: This Python program is a simple restaurant management system that allows users to perform various operations related to restaurant management.
+   - Directory: `./Restaurant Management`

 Feel free to browse through the projects and choose the ones that align with your interests.